What is blue-green algae?

 Similar to plants, they photosynthesize, which essentially means that they suck in carbon dioxide and convert it to oxygen, with the help of the sun.
 But when the sun goes down, they flip to sucking up oxygen and converting it to carbon dioxide at night.

-When the blue-green algae grow rapidly, they can discolour the water, form scums and produce an unpleasant odour – this is known as an ‘algal bloom’.
+When the blue-green algae grow rapidly, they can discolour the water, form scums and produce an unpleasant odour – this is known as a ‘bloom’.

 What does blue-green algae look like?